 Is Organic Produce Worth the Price?

-I was thinking about that conversation later in the afternoon and it occurred to me that I don’t bat an eyelash over the $3.00 price tag for a frothy coffee drink or the mediocre pastry to go along with it.
-Yet on Sunday at the farmer’s market, found myself pausing over the same amount for a pound of peaches.
+I was thinking about that conversation later in the afternoon and it occurred to me that I rarely bat an eye over the cost of a fancy coffee or the mediocre pastry to go along with it.
+Yet on Sunday at the farmer’s market, found myself pausing over the price of a pound of peaches.

 Why is that?